 - signs of kidney problems (e.g., increased thirst, change in urination, swelling legs or feet, listless and tired)

-- signs of liver problem (e.g., yellowing of skin and eyes, nausea, vomiting and stomach pains)
+- signs of liver problems (e.g., yellowing of skin and eyes, nausea, vomiting, and stomach pains)

 - sinus inflammation (sinus congestion, pain)